-In the winter term 2012/13 this lecture has been modified and is taught separately for students in their first term and students in higher terms.
-Its former title was Business Administration and Management Science C.

-Key qualifications can be shown in an active participation through presentations of solutions and discussions in the tutorials which accompany the course.
+In the winter term 2012/13 this lecture was modified.
+Its former title was Business Administration and Management Science C. Key qualifications can be shown in an active participation through presentations of solutions and discussions in the tutorials which accompany the course.
 Each part of the course is taught by instructors specialised in the field of that part.